Oak Creek Canyon water and red rock country near Sedona Arizona

 Yes, especially in cooler, clear, less crowded windows.
 It is a small canyon stream, so stealth, legal reach selection, and water temperature matter more than long casts.

-Use RiverReports for the quick Oak Creek at Sedona chart and USGS 09504420 for official discharge, gage height, water temperature, and turbidity context.
+Use RiverReports for the quick Oak Creek at Sedona chart and USGS 09504420 for official discharge, gage height, water temperature, and cloudy water context.

 Check the current Arizona rules.
 The key reach is from the Highway 89A bridge crossing at Slide Rock State Park upstream to the Sterling Springs Hatchery property boundary, including West Fork Oak Creek.